Rottweiler is a breed of domestic dog, regarded as medium-to-large or significant.

 You will also need to provide enough exercise, especially when the dog is still a puppy.

 Remember that Rottweiler mixes are more dominant than other breeds of dogs.
 It should not be as difficult to train them since they share many traits with their parents.

-You may also find it easier to prevent and control undesirable behaviour in a mixed breed rather than having to correct it.
+You may also find it easier to prevent and control undesirable behavior in a mixed breed rather than having to correct it.

 It’s important to remember that Rottweiler mixes will inherit the best of both breeds.